jbcden/pandoc_resume/resume.md

 \
 **Rustdoc:**
-Contributor to the ongoing rewrite of the Rustdoc tool led by Steve Klabnik.
+Former contributor to the ongoing rewrite of the Rustdoc tool led by Steve Klabnik.

 \
 **Other Projects:** I am the maintainer of the dexter PokeApi client written in Elixir.
 I took over